-We decided we needed to visit the Winner of #1 Must do in QLD, Paronella Park and it does not disappoint.
+On our last trip up north to Cairns, we decided we needed to visit the Winner of #1 Must do in QLD, Paronella Park and it does not disappoint.

 There is something magical about the ruins of a castle, covered in vines.
 This is the perfect spot to explore, imagine and daydream.

 Feed turtles, walk through gardens and get lost in the imagination of what it would have been like in its heydey.

 Jose Paronella had a dream, a dream to build a castle.